-Since the insurrection, 717 corporations and industry groups have funneled over $18 million to the re-election of members of Congress who objected to the 2020 presidential election results.
+Since the insurrection, 717 corporations and industry groups have funneled over $18 million to the re-election of members of Congress who objected to the 2020 presidential election results and the party committees supporting them.
 As calls for insurrection accountability reach the one year mark, one thing is for certain: our democracy cannot recover from the insurrection while Corporate America continues to spend millions of dollars bankrolling seditionist members of Congress.

 On January 6, an armed and violent mob stormed the Capitol.
 It was the first time the building had been breached since the War of 1812.
 At the end of the day, the death toll stood at five.
 The attackers assaulted nearly 140 police officers.
 Four more officers would die by suicide in the following months.
 Lawmakers came within seconds of tragedy at the hands of the rioters.
 The crowd constructed a gallows on the Capitol steps to chants of “Hang Mike Pence!”